harshal-wani/MyNews/README.md

 # MyNews
-Small application to read latest news.
+Small application to get latest Cricket News.

 #Libraries Used